eventsequor/single/README.md

 ## How to execute a program?

+Please before to run any program please compile each *.oz file, you can do that using the files compile.bat or compile.sh

 Programs can be executed through different ways.

 Main.oz file includes the chance of testing.